 Tax Consequences of a Life Insurance Inheritance

-Life insurance inheritances go directly to the beneficiaries named on the policies.
+Life insurance inheritances go directly to the beneficiaries who are named on the policies.
 They typically don't become part of the decedent's probate estate, so you should be spared the headache of probate.
-However, inheriting life insurance can bring tax and other consequences.

 How to Collect a Life Insurance Inheritance

 You can collect policy death benefits by sending the original death certificate and the original life insurance policy to the insurer if you're named as the beneficiary.